dkf-lab/typingtest/README.md

 # typingtest
 Small python typing-test game.

 This is my first python project, so it's rubbish.
+Please no judge :|